Water Resources Trail

-The Water Resources program offers multidisciplinary, scientific, and applied teaching, particularly in hydrology and hydrogeology, with the possibility for students to specialize in one or the other of these major fields.
+The Water Resources track offers a multidisciplinary, scientific, and applied curriculum, particularly in hydrology and hydrogeology, with the option for students to specialize in one or the other of these major fields.

-Semester 1 (S1) is mainly multidisciplinary with cross-disciplinary courses at the Water Sciences level; it allows students to acquire the fundamentals in the fields of Water Sciences.
-Specialization begins with elective courses in Semester 2 (S2), but it is mainly during Semesters 3 and 4 (S3 and S4) that students specialize and refine their career plans, putting them into practice during their internships.
+Semester 1 (S1) is primarily interdisciplinary, with courses that cut across the Water Sciences track; it provides students with a foundation in the field of Water Sciences.
+Specialization begins with elective courses in Semester 2 (S2), but it is primarily during Semesters 3 and 4 (S3 and S4) that students will specialize and refine their career plans, putting them into practice during their internship.

-Nearly half of the courses involve practical application in the field, in experimental rooms, or on computers, in small groups, allowing for hands-on teaching.
-Specialized courses range from in situ data acquisition to data analysis, interpretation, and modeling.
-These courses also involve professionals from the public sector (water agencies, joint associations, communities of municipalities, metropolitan areas) and the private sector (very small businesses, SMEs, large groups, etc.), as well as the research sector (universities, IRD, CNRS, etc.).
+Nearly half of the coursework consists of hands-on practice in the field, in experimental labs, or on computers, conducted in small groups, thereby enabling personalized instruction.
+Specialized courses cover everything from in situ data collection to data analysis, interpretation, and modeling.
+These courses also involve professionals from the public sector (Water Agencies, Joint Associations, Communities of Municipalities, metropolitan areas) and the private sector (micro-enterprises, SMEs, large corporations, etc.), as well as the research sector (universities, IRD, CNRS, etc.).

 These courses enable students to acquire the skills necessary to: